Sofski93/Project2/README.md

 In order to effectively control the game functions, certain buttons have to be enabled or disabled depending on user interaction.
 When a question has been loaded, the "next question" button is disabled until the user has clicked an answer.
 When an answer is clicked the "next question" button is re-enabled, but the question buttons are disabled to disallow the user from having a second chance to answer the question.
 This process is repeated for all 10 questions.

 ## Validator Testing
 The HTML of the website was tested using the validator at https://validator.w3.org/.
-The following bug was discovered:
-+ Section content with no Heading(h1 - h6) markup.
-Advised to change section semantic tags to div tags, as the section elements were just effectively placeholders for other content and did not require heading tags.

-All of these errors were corrected and now the application passes the validator.
+No errors were reported.

 The CSS was tested using the validator at https://jigsaw.w3.org/css-validator/ and no errors were reported.